tattersoftware/codeigniter4-assets/README.md

 This tells the library to load the Bootstrap assets for every route (`''`) without having to move it from its pre-bundled subdirectory.
 It also will load any assets in the `dropzone` directory for the specified route.

+## Publishing

+**Assets** can publish resources for you.
+This is particularly helpful if you need files from a vendor package but don't want to host the package in your **public/** folder.
+The **Manifests** library uses manifest files to locate and copy matching assets into your assets folder (defined by `$config->fileBase`).
+This library includes a convenience command to assist with asset publication:

+	php spark assets:publish

+By default `assets:publish` will scan all namespaces for JSON files in **{namespaceRoot}/Manifests** and (assuming they are valid) will publish the assets defined there.
+Behavior is customizable using **Config/Assets.php** but the default is to copy assets into **public/assets/vendor/** into the subdirectory defined in the manifest.

+If you are using version control it is recommended to exclude your asset publish directory, for example by adding **public/assets/vendor/** to your **.gitignore** file.

+### Manifests

+Manifests are JSON files with at least the following three properties:
+* `source` - The directory (relative to `$config->publishBase`) of the assets
+* `destination` - The directory (relative to `$config->fileBase`) for the assets
+* `resources` - The list of resources to publish, each with at least its own `source`.

+See [examples/](examples/) for some example manifest files.